Rob Gronkowski Retirement: Patriots Star Says He’s Contemplating Future, Won’t Commit To Playing Next Year

 While Rob Gronkowski may be giving some thought to retirement, Tom Brady has already decided that he will be back next year.
 The 40-year-old quarterback is under contract through the 2019 season, and has shown no signs of slowing as he won the NFL MVP this season and threw for 505 yards and three touchdowns in the Super Bowl.

-In an interview with Westwood One Radio, Brady responded to remarks from Patriots team owner Robert Kraft who said he could envision a scenario where Brady hangs up his cleats.
+In an interview with Westwood One Radio, Brady responded to remarks from Patriots team owner Robert Kraft, who said he could envision a scenario where Brady hangs up his cleats.

 But Tom Brady wasn’t ready for it.

 “Why does everyone want me to retire so bad?”
-Brady said (via ESPN).
+Brady said, via ESPN.
 “I’m having fun, the team is doing good.
 I know I’m a little bit older than most of the guys, but I’m really enjoying it….
 So I’m not thinking about retirement.”

 Rob Gronkowski did not say when he may be making a decision about whether to retire or keep playing.
 He is currently under a six-year deal worth $54 million.